UA-143175614-1

 Hello and thank you for looking at our website

-The Old Ealonians’ Association was first established in 1923 by some of the original alumni of the School which was founded in 1913.
-The Association has had a chequered history and even became moribund in the 1960’s However, it was revived in the early 1970’s and since then has continued to provide a vehicle for Old Ealonians to maintain contact with fellow Old Boys and to meet for social gatherings at various times during the year.
+The Old Ealonians’ Association was first established in 1923 by some of the original alumni of the Ealing County School which was founded in 1913.
+The Association has had a chequered history and even became moribund in the 1960’s However, it was revived in the early 1970’s and since then has continued to provide a vehicle for Old Ealonians to maintain contact with fellow Old Boys and to meet for lunch at Christmas.

 The newsletter, mentioned previously, is obviously the main method of communication as it enables members to be informed of what has been happening and provides news of other OEs around the world.
 Sadly, by publishing obituaries, we mark the deaths of colleagues and retired teachers who have been fondly remembered.

 New members are always welcome and membership costs only £5 a year.
-Our Treasurer, Colin Miell, will be very pleased to explain how you can pay your subscription.
+Our Treasurer, Victor Boulter will be very pleased to explain how you can pay your subscription.

 Contact details are given elsewhere on this site, should you wish to join the Association or wish to contribute to our newsletters.